marcominerva/SemanticKernelOpenApi/README.md

-# Semantic Kernel with OpenApi
+# Semantic Kernel with OpenAPI

 A sample repository that shows how to use OpenAPI specification as Semantic Kernel functions